What is scope creep?

 6. Examine your bill rate

 Scope creep can have a dramatic impact on your earnings—a little here and there can significantly reduce your bill rate.
-One way to manage scope creep is to ensure your bill rate covers not only cost, but the value you deliver to your clients.
+One way to manage it is to ensure your bill rate covers not only cost, but the value you deliver to your clients.

-Remember, prevention is the best cure for scope creep.
+Remember, prevention is the best cure.
 Taking the time to fully research and gather requirements for a project will help you understand and develop a well-defined project scope that minimizes scope creep.
-By keeping an eye out for warning signs of scope creep you can tackle small issues before they become bigger problems.
+By keeping an eye out for warning signs, you can tackle small issues before they become bigger problems.